victordibia/handtrack.js/README.md

 ## API

-#### List of Methods

-- `startVideo(video)` : start camera video stream on given video element.
-Returns a promise that can be used to validate if user provided video permission.
-- `stopVideo(video)` : stop video stream.
-- `load(params)` : load model, returns model object.
-- `model.detect(input)` : get predictions given input
-- `model.getFPS()` : get FPS calculated as number of detections per second.
-- `model.renderPredictions(predictions, canvas, context, mediasource)`:  draw bounding box on canvas.
-- `model.getModelParameters()`: returns model parameters
-- `model.setModelParameters()`: updates model parameters
-- `dispose()` : delete model instance

-####  Loading the model (load)
+####  Loading the model: handTrack.load()
 Once you include the js module, it is available as `handTrack`.
-You can then load a model with a some optional parameters.
+You can then load a model with optional parameters.

 ```js